hnpf/UbuntYou/README.md

 # ubuntyou

-A modular debullshittifier for Ubuntu that maintains the default aesthetic while removing telemetry, ads, and snaps.
-It's safe, revertible, and designed to make Ubuntu feel like your OS again.

 ## Quick Install

 To get started, clone the repo and run the installation script.
 It will make sure Python 3, pip, and all necessary dependencies are installed.